edgedb/edgedb/docs/edgeql/expressions/overview.rst

     db> SELECT (height := 180, weight := 82).1;
     {82}

-Tuples can be nested in arrays, returned from functions, be a valid object property type.
+Tuples can be nested in arrays, returned from functions, or be a valid object property type.

 See the :ref:`tuple expression reference <ref_eql_expr_tuple_ctor>`
 for more information on tuple constructors and accessing tuple elements.